 As our safety and quality reporting obligations require us to review patterns across reports received from every country where we market our products, the analysis is performed by an international group of highly qualified safety physicians and quality personnel.
 Information provided as part of an adverse event or product complaint report is shared within Biogen on a worldwide basis through Biogen’s Global Safety Database.
 This database is hosted at Biogen’s headquarters in the United States (Biogen Inc.).
 Biogen’s international headquarters, Biogen International GmbH in Switzerland, may also require access.
 Biogen also engages service providers to assist it in the administration of its safety and product complaint reporting activities (such as IT service providers).
 Biogen is also obliged to transfer adverse event and product complaint data to national regulatory authorities for their databases and to the European Medicine Agency’s EudraVigilance database.

-Such transfers may include transfers outside of your country to countries which do not implement an adequate level of protection for your personal data under your national law or European Union data protection law.
+Such transfers may include transfers outside of your country to countries which do not implement an adequate level of protection for your personal data under your national data protection law.
 Personal data collected for safety and product complaint reporting may be transferred to a third party in the event that one of our products is sold, assigned or transferred.
 We may also share personal data with other pharmaceutical companies who are our co-marketing, co-distribution or other licence partners, where safety and product complaint reporting obligations for a product require such exchange of safety and quality information.
 Biogen takes appropriate steps to ensure personal data is adequately protected if transferred across national boundaries.
-Switzerland is a country deemed to provide an adequate level of data protection under its data protection laws by the European Commission.
-Biogen otherwise has: (i) EU-approved Standard Contractual Clauses in place where necessary to provide an adequate level of data protection; or (ii) where this is not practical (for example, because of a transfer to a governmental authority), makes the transfer on the basis that the transfer is necessary for important reasons of public interest in the context of public health.
-Upon your request, Biogen will provide you with further information on recipients of your personal data and any data transfer agreements with recipients outside the European Economic Area.
+Biogen : (i) has EU-approved Standard Contractual Clauses in place where necessary to provide an adequate level of data protection; or (ii) where this is not practical (for example, because of a transfer to a governmental authority), makes the transfer on the basis that the transfer is necessary to safeguard an overriding public interest in the context of public health.

 Because patient safety is paramount, we retain all the information we collect as a result of an adverse event report for at least 10 years after the date of expiry of the marketing authorisation of the product and for product complaints at least 10 years after closing the investigation.
 This is to ensure that we can continuously monitor the safety and quality of our products over time.